stoutput/PHP-Crypt/README.md

 * PHP-Crypt is easily extensible – just drop an implementation of your favorite cryptography library into src/lib, and call `new Crypt('<yourClass>')` when instantiating PHP-Crypt.
 It couldn't be easier!
 While you're at it, [submit a PR](https://github.com/benjaminstout/php-crypt/pull/new/master)!

+## Prerequisites

+* PHP >= 5.6
+* If on PHP < 7.2, and you would like to use the Sodium library, make sure to [install the libsodium PHP extension](https://paragonie.com/book/pecl-libsodium/read/00-intro.md).

 ## Installation